-Initiative for Public Health Outcomes Research & Measurement (InPHORM)
+Initiative for Public Health Outcomes Research and Measurement (INPHORM)

-Unhealthy lifestyle are increasingly eroding health and wealth systems and human well-being, while hampering socio-economic development in many countries and threatening the sustainability of health and social care infrastructures.
-Public Health interventions that can influence lifestyle & behavior at population level through individual changes are becoming crucial and may reach outstanding results in the control of non-communicable diseases.
+Unhealthy lifestyles are increasingly eroding human well-being, while hampering socio-economic development in many countries and threatening the sustainability of health and social care infrastructures.
+Public health interventions that can influence lifestyle and behavior at a population level through individual changes may reach outstanding results in the control of non-communicable diseases.

 Call for Project Proposals